 A guide to the best vendor insurance

-Liability insurance like general liability can protect vendors, exhibitors, and concessionaires from lawsuits; while property insurance will provide coverage against theft and storm damage.
+Liability insurance like general liability can protect vendors, exhibitors, and concessionaires from lawsuits, while property insurance will provide coverage against theft and storm damage.
 Additionally, workers' compensation will cover employees from on-the-job injuries or illnesses.
 Because lawsuits can be so expensive, you may need insurance to participate in an event or set up shop in a certain location.

-Do vendors need to carry insurance?
+Why do vendors need liability insurance?

 Many venues will require vendors to carry liability insurance in order for them to cater, sell, or display their goods.
 And most trade shows, farmers’ markets, art fairs, ballparks, and universities require vendors to carry specific amounts and types of liability coverage.
-In addition to liability insurance, state laws might require vendors to carry workers' comp and commercial auto insurance.

-What types of vendors need a liability insurance policy?
+What types of vendors need liability insurance?

 Anyone who deals with the public is at risk of a liability lawsuit.
 Someone could sue over a bodily injury, damaged personal property, or any number of reasons.